jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 [See it in action &raquo;](https://jsfiddle.net/jeremenichelli/oLL9j1bj/5)

-The context inside the **toggleState** function will be the rendered node, with **bind** we change it back to the component.
+When the **toggleState** function gets called the context will be the rendered node, with **bind** we change it back to the component.

 ### Model binding

-As it doesn't offer directives out of the box, when you need to track properties like the value of an input value you will need to do it yourself.
+As the library doesn't come with directives out of the box, when you need to track properties like the value of an input you will have to do it yourself.

 It's not hard since React encapsulation itself comes handy for this.